BioOmics/iSeq/README.md

 <summary>More Updates</summary>

 -  **Save result to personal directory**:
-The output results will now be saved in the user's personal directory.
+The output results will now be saved in the user's personal directory by `-o` option.

 -  **Updated regex for SAMC matching**:
 The matching pattern for SAMC has been changed from `SAMC[A-Z]?[0-9]+` to `SAMC[0-9]+`.